10 Things to Do in Milan at Night

 Is it safe to visit Milan at night?

-Milan is a safe city, but you should still take a few precautions.
-As in any large city, it is important to keep an eye on your bags and backpacks to prevent theft.
-The city center is the most heavily monitored area, but as it attracts the largest number of tourists, it inevitably attracts pickpockets.
+Milan is a safe city, but you should still be a little careful.
+As in any big city, it’s important to keep a close eye on your bags and backpacks to avoid theft.
+The city center is the most heavily patrolled area, but since it attracts the largest number of tourists, it inevitably draws pickpockets.